KentenRoth/100DaysOfCode/README.md

 Today was very frustrating.
 I spent almost all of my coding time trying to figure out the issue with my iMac.
 It was getting to the point of random freezes every 3-4 minutes.
 I have been on google and trying different things to fix the issue.
 I am going to stay up later than normal tonight to see if I can get this issue resolved.

 ---

+Day 35

+Today I continued working on solving the issue with my computer.
+The issue has not been resolved, but I decided I'll just deal with it until it gets really bad, or I can get a new computer.
+I did finish off the testing portion of the course and I hit the spot that was very confusing.
+The first part was straight forward, but what I finished off today was more difficult with spys and how they work.
+Don't really understand it, but I will do some more reading and hit the documentation tonight.
+Tomorrow I will get back into mongo part of the course.

+---